nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![DeleteCommandSequenceDiagram](images/DeleteCommandSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a new `delete` command:
+The following activity diagram summarizes what happens when a user executes a `delete`:

 ![DeleteCommandSequenceDiagram](images/DeleteCommandActivityDiagram.png)

+#### 3.3.1 Design Consideration

+#### Option 1: Allow multiple deletions
+Pros: Saves user some time as they do not need to enter `delete` multiple times.
+Cons: Entire command must be rejected if one of the input is wrong to avoid unintended behaviours.

+#### Option 2: Only allow single deletion
+Pros: User can pinpoint which index is causing the rejection.
+Cons: Takes more time to delete multiple task at once.

+#### Eventual Decision
+Option 1 is chosen as a more experienced user will know what types of input are accepted by Clock-Work.
+Our target users, Computer Science students, should be quick on the uptake of syntax, and should be able to reap the efficiency benefits of multiple deletions.

 ### 3.4 Edit Feature